Death-thekidd/alx-low_level_programming/0x0B-malloc_free/README.md

 > A function that concatenates two strings.
 ## 3-alloc_grid.c
 > A function that returns a pointer to a 2 dimensional array of integers.
+## 4-free_grid.c
+> A function that frees a 2 dimensional grid previously created by your alloc_grid function.